lalamove/challenge/mobile.md

 Production ready solution that you are proud of.

 ## Technical Requirement
-- Source code must be stored in a git repository (you can send us github or bitbucket link, dropbox/google drive public folder, etc. **NOTE: email servers will reject .zip files with source code**)
+- Source code must be stored in a git repository (you can send us github or bitbucket link)
 - For public repos:
 	- Avoid words `lalamove` and `challenge`
 	- Do not copy-paste any part of this file (task, API documentation, etc.)